lepton-eda/lepton-eda/CONTRIBUTING.md

 - Code that uses `format` to format strings is usually a lot clearer than a `string-append`, `display` and `newline`.
 You can always use the [Guile `(ice-9 format)` library](http://www.gnu.org/software/guile/manual/html_node/Writing.html#index-simple_002dformat-2052).

+When writing Makefile code:

+- Do not use `$<` ("implied source") variable in explicit rules.
+  In implementations of `make` other than GNU, it may be defined only in implicit (i.e. suffix-transformation) rules.